WHU-Sigma/HyperSIGMA/ImageDenoising/readme.md

 # Prepare Dataset

 Our data processing pipeline closely follows [SST](https://github.com/MyuLi/SST), with some adjustments to the test scenarios.
+You can also download the processed dataset from [HyperSIGMA_denoising](https://huggingface.co/datasets/WHU-Sigma/HyperSIGMA_Datasets/tree/main/HyperSIGMA_denoising).

-The entire WDC dataset download link: https://engineering.purdue.edu/~biehl/MultiSpec/hyperspectral.html
+The entire WDC dataset download link: https://engineering.purdue.edu/~biehl/MultiSpec/hyperspectral.html.

 The codes for split it to traning, testing, validating are available at utility/mat_data.py create_WDC_dataset().
 Run the createDCmall() function in utility/lmdb_data.py to generate training lmdb dataset.
 To generate testing files with noise, replace the srcdir and dstdir in utility/generate_case.py and run utility/generate_case.py.